uc-cdis/cloud-automation/tf_files/aws/modules/account-management-logs/README.md

 Create a cloudtrail to send management logs onto S3 and Cloudwatch for an specific account.
 Also hook the CloudWatchLogGroup created to the CSOC account through a Subscription filter.

+2019-09-11
+This module would also deploy a set of security alarms based on Cloudwatch Alerts.

 ## 1. QuickStart

 ```